 - 5.5.1.1.
 Qualifying sessions are typically attached to an actual race session and happen right before the race or in some cases can be set as stand-alone qualifying sessions.
 Attached qualifying sessions or stand-alone qualifying sessions determine the qualifying order, which is used to grid cars in race sessions.
 For qualifying sessions attached to the actual race session, that specific qualifying session determines the grid order.
-For stand-alone qualifying sessions, the grid order is updated throughout the week, and race sessions are gridded according to the qualifying order, as it exists at the race session start time. - 5.5.1.2.
-Ranked lap times and incidents are recorded and factored into a driver's Safety Rating calculation for both attached and stand-alone qualifying sessions. - 5.5.1.3.
-Drivers who have not posted a qualifying time before a race will start the race session from the back of the grid.
-If there are multiple drivers without qualifying times in a given race session, they will be gridded behind all drivers who have posted times, from highest to lowest iRating.
+For stand-alone qualifying sessions, the grid order is based on qualifying lap times set by the user in any of the stand alone qualifying sessions available for the event and race sessions are gridded according to the qualifying order, as it exists at the race session start time. - 5.5.1.2.
+For many Qualifying sessions, the Qualifying Conduct Scrutiny system is in effect to help prevent unrealistic preparation exploits.
+The system has several levels of strictness, and if it detects unusual driving habits, it warns the driver of possible unsportsmanlike conduct before it may disqualify them. - 5.5.1.3.
+Incidents are recorded and factored into a driver's Safety Rating calculation for both attached and stand-alone qualifying sessions. - 5.5.1.4.
+Drivers who have not posted a qualifying time will be gridded behind all drivers who have posted a time, from highest to lowest iRating.